 During this time, the victim will experience intense manipulation known as gaslighting, projection, scapegoating, and blame-shifting.
 The discard phase is an extreme version of the devalue stage, sugar coating has gone out the window, and the real reign of terror begins.

-Victims find this stage especially difficult to deal with because the narcissist will blame them for the breakdown of the relationship.
+Victims find this stage especially difficult to deal with because the narcissist will blame them for the breakdown of the toxic relationship.
 They make every effort to please the narcissist so they can experience the love-bombing stage again, but there is nothing that can be done, the narcissist is ready to move on.

 The 6 Stages of Healing After Narcissistic Abuse

-It is not uncommon to experience denial after narcissistic abuse.
+It is not uncommon to experience denial after a narcissistic relationship.
 You will feel helpless, and out of touch with reality.
 Because you loved your partner so much, you will not want to accept the deficiencies in the person you had devoted your life to.
-You were dependent on him for your happiness, so you will feel safer blaming yourself for the abuse than to accept you fell in love with someone who was capable of treating you in such a horrific manner.
+You were dependent on him for your happiness, so you will feel safer blaming yourself for the abuse than accepting you fell in love with someone who was capable of treating you in such a horrific manner.
 This is not a conscious decision; it is a fact of human psychology; many people will experience this after a traumatic event.

 Narcissists take out their life’s frustrations on their victims.
 They project their failures, disappointments, and hurts on the person they are targeting.
 Everything that is wrong, that goes wrong, all the imperfections they see in themselves, the things they cannot fix, is blamed on you.